Japan mourns tsunami dead; grapples with unfinished business

 "I do cry a little bit every once in a while, but my true tears will come later, when I have time," Morishita said while visiting a memorial for his father at a hilltop temple above Ofunato, accompanied by his dog, Muku.

 Like the rest of the country, Ofunato will observe a moment of silence at 2:46 p.m.
-(05.46 a.m British time) when the quake struck and then again, 33 minutes later when a 23-metre (75-foot) wall of water hit the town, killing 340 of its 41,100 residents and leaving 84 missing.
+(0546 GMT) when the quake struck and then again, 33 minutes later when a 23-metre (75-foot) wall of water hit the town, killing 340 of its 41,100 residents and leaving 84 missing.

 A "bell of hope" will toll and mourners will sail out to sea to release lanterns.